 Python

-The Python binding's a Pythonic wrapper around the cgo shared library.
-Same C ABI as the Node and .NET bindings underneath, but the surface looks like the requests lib: Session, .get(), .post(), .json(), kwargs everywhere, with-statements for cleanup.
+The Python binding is a Pythonic wrapper around the cgo shared library.
+The C ABI underneath is the same one the Node and .NET bindings ride on, but the surface follows the requests lib: Session, .get(), .post(), .json(), kwargs everywhere, with-statements for cleanup.
+Anyone fluent in requests will land in familiar territory.

 Install